greg-js/arch-wiki-md-repo/wiki/_content/chinesesim/VirtualBox (chinesesim).md

 *   Attempt to boot your Windows virtual machine in safe mode (press the F8 key before the Windows logo shows up)... if running into boot issues, read [#Fix MBR and Microsoft bootloader](#Fix_MBR_and_Microsoft_bootloader).
 In safe-mode, drivers will be installed likely by the Windows plug-and-play detection mechanism [view](http://i.imgur.com/hh1RrSp.png).
 Additionally, install the VirtualBox Guest Additions via the menu *Devices* > *Insert Guest Additions CD image...*.
 If a new disk dialog does not appear, navigate to the CD drive and start the installer manually.

 *   You should finally have a working Windows virtual machine.
 Do not forget to read the [#Known limitations](#Known_limitations).

+*   Performance tip: according to [VirtualBox manual](http://www.virtualbox.org/manual/ch05.html#harddiskcontrollers), SATA controller has a better performance than IDE.
+If you can't boot Windows off virtual SATA controller right away, it is probably due to the lack of SATA drivers.
+Attach virtual disk to IDE controller, create an empty SATA controller and boot the VM - Windows should automatically install SATA drivers for the controller.
+You can then shutdown VM, detach virtual disk from IDE controller and attach it to SATA controller instead.

 #### 修复MBR和Microsoft引导